Şile

-Şile is a city and district in Istanbul, Turkey.
-The district of Şile is part of Istanbul Province, and the municipality of Şile is part of Istanbul Metropolitan Municipality.
+Şile is a municipality and district of Istanbul Province, Turkey.
+Its area is 800 km2, and its population is 43,464 (2022).
 Bordering Şile is the province of Kocaeli (districts of Gebze, Körfez, Derince, Kandıra) to the east and south, and Istanbul districts of Pendik to the south, Çekmeköy to the southwest, and Beykoz to the west.
-The boundaries of Şile were expanded by the addition of the village of Esenceli from Beykoz district in 1987. Şile consists of Şile, Yeşilvadi and Teke subdistricts, and 58 villages.

-According to the 2007 census, the population of the district was 25,169, of which 9,831 lived in the city of Şile, 2,096 in the nearby town of Ağva (Yeşilçay) and 13,242 in surrounding villages.
-Popular resort Ağva is also a part of Şile.
+The popular resort town Ağva is also a part of Şile.
 However, between June and September, the population rapidly increases because of the many residents of Istanbul who have summer houses in Şile.

 History

 The word şile means marjoram in Turkish.
 The word's etymology is said to be Greek.

 There has been a fishing village here since 700 BC and a lighthouse since the Ottoman period.
 According to the Ottoman General Census of 1881/82-1893, the kaza of Şile had a total population of 16.770, consisting of 10.314 Muslims, 6.447 Greeks, 3 Armenians and 6 foreign citizens.
+The boundaries of Şile were expanded by the addition of the village of Esenceli from Beykoz district in 1989.

+Composition

+There are 62 neighbourhoods in Şile District: